woodard/libabigail/doc/manuals/abidw.rst

     Like ``--check-alternate-debug-info``, but in the success message, only mention the base name of the debug info file; not its full path.

+  * --load-all-types

+    By default, ``libabigail`` (and thus ``abidw``) only loads types that are reachable from functions and variables declarations that are publicly defined and exported by the binary.
+So only those types are present in the output of ``abidw``.
+This option however makes ``abidw`` load *all* the types defined in the binaries, even those that are not reachable from public declarations.

 Notes
 =====